RonaldKfouri/GNN-BDDI-before-SE/README.md

 # Bad Data Detection and Identification Based on Graph Neural Network for Power System State Estimation

-This repository contains example codes extracted from the paper "Bad Data Detection and Identification Based on Graph Neural Network for Power System State Estimation", accepted for publication in the _Journal of Modern Power Systems and Clean Energy_, not yet published.
+This repository contains example codes extracted from the paper "Bad Data Detection and Identification Based on Graph Neural Network for Power System State Estimation", published in the _Journal of Modern Power Systems and Clean Energy_.

 The paper propses a Graph Neural Network (GNN) framework that detects and identifies bad data _before_ feeding the measurements into a state estimator.